Convergence for noncommutative rational functions evaluated in random matrices: Introduction

 However, one arithmetic operation that remains largely unexplored in the context of random matrix models is the inverse.
 The purpose of this paper is to address this question.
-A recent result in \cite{Yin18} shows that taking inverse is a stable operation if the convergence in distribution is replaced by the strong convergence for matrices.
-More precisely, for a sequence of matrices that strongly converges in distribution towards a limiting object -- an operator which we also call a (noncommutative) random variable -- the sequence of their inverses will eventually be well defined and strongly converges in distribution to the inverse of the limiting random variable, provided that this random variable has a bounded inverse.
+A recent result in \cite{Yin18} shows that taking the inverse is a stable operation if the strong convergence replaces the convergence in distribution for matrices.
+More precisely, for a sequence of matrices that strongly converges in distribution towards a limiting object -- an operator which we also call a (noncommutative) random variable -- the sequence of their inverses will eventually be well-defined and strongly converges in distribution to the inverse of the limiting random variable, provided that this random variable has a bounded inverse.
 Furthermore, such a result can be extended from an inverse to noncommutative rational functions in multiple variables (a counterpart of commutative rational functions that has been developed by many pioneers, see, for examples \cite{Ami66,Coh06}) by a recursive structure of rational functions (and their representing rational expressions) or by a linearization trick for rational functions.